bojates/events-manager-timezone/README.md

 <span class="eventtime">#_EVENTTIMES</span></li>
 ```
 This needs updating in about 4 fields. (#c and #@c puts the date in a standard format the JS in this plugin expects.)

+This just makes it possible to display the timezone.
+(Version 1 of this plugin used this for all the timezone translation, but we've moved that to the PHP now.)

 ### 5. Edit events listing template
 You need to copy a couple of files from the source folder in Plugins to your Theme folder, and edit them there.